JacobSanford/python-rtmbot-hodor/README.md

 mood assignment, a message is chosen based on a 'item drop' type selection process that allows for weighting of responses.

+## Docker
+A [docker image](https://registry.hub.docker.com/u/jacobsanford/slack-hodor/) has been created to deploy this service quickly.

 QuickStart
 -----------
 1. Download the python-rtmbot code